DrKJeff16/project.nvim/CONTRIBUTING.md

 It means the world to me.

 Please follow the instructions stated below.
 These are not set in stone.
-For transparency if yow have any suggestions, even regarding this very document, open a blank issue so we can discuss these publicly.
+For transparency's sake if yow have any suggestions, even regarding this very document, you may open a blank issue.

 ---

 ## What I Will Not Accept

+- **BAD COMMIT MESSAGES**.
+Read [this guide](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13) to get familiarized
 - **UNCREDITED CODE**.
 If pulling from somewhere else, _**paste the reference URL in a comment**_
+- **AI-GENERATED CODE**.
+The code here must be up to date and made with effort
 - **MISSING LUA ANNOTATIONS**.
 See [Code Annotations](#code-annotations)
 - **MERGE COMMITS**.
 Favour `git rebase` instead
 - **UNSIGNED COMMITS**.
-Read the guide on signing your commits[^2]
+Read the guide on signing your commits[^2].
+All unsigned commits will be rejected
 - **UNTESTED CHANGES** _(if warranted)_.
-Make sure to test your changes before making a PR
+Make sure to test your changes before making a Pull Request
 - **UNFORMATTED CODE**.
 See the [StyLua](#stylua) section
 - **NON-UNIX LINE ENDINGS**.
 Make sure to set your config in your CLI:
     ```sh